 What I did

 Moving to a new country would be an exciting prospect under normal circumstances.
-But my partner was not able to move with me and would follow a few months later.
-So I was alone and starting from absolute zero.
+But my partner could not move with me and would follow a few months later.
+So, I was alone and starting from absolute zero.
 No friends, no job, and an unreliable internet connection . . .
 I didn’t even have a driver’s license.
 This led to a period of what felt like complete isolation from the outside world.

 I tried mother’s groups.
 However, the recurring topic of unhelpful partners wasn’t the kind of support I wanted to be around.